 A knighthood is among the lowest noble titles in most societies, but it can be a path to higher status.
 As an emblem of chivalry and the ideals of courtly love, you might include among your equipment a banner or other token from a noble lord or lady to whom you have given your heart—in a chaste sort of devotion.
 (This person could be your bond.)

 Though the term “knight” conjures ideas of mounted, heavily armored warriors of noble blood, most knightly orders don’t restrict their membership to such individuals.
 The goals and philosophies of the order are more important than the gear and fighting style of its members, and so most of these orders aren’t limited to fighting types, but are open to all sorts of folk who are willing to battle and die for the order’s cause.

 You grew up in the wilds, far from civilization and the comforts of town and technology.
-You’ve witnessed the migration of herds larger than forests, survived weather more extreme than any city-dweller could comprehend, and enjoyed the solitude of being the only thinking creature for miles in any direction.
+You’ve witnessed the migration of herds larger than forests, survived weather more extreme than any city-dweller could comprehend, and enjoyed the solitude of being the only thinking creature for kilometers in any direction.
 The wilds are in your blood, whether you were a nomad, an explorer, a recluse, a hunter-gatherer, or even a marauder.
 Even in places where you don’t know the specific features of the terrain, you know the ways of the wild.